 But probably the most alluring attraction of all is the sea lions.
 They started to come to the pier in 1990, and the population has grown over the years.
 The city is supporting them by adding new floating docks.

 When you are here, you should see the sea lions, ride a carousel, visit the aquarium of the bay and attend juggler or other performer shows.

 Depending on how much time you have, what time of day it is, and how hungry you are, we recommend eating fresh seafood for lunch or dinner at the Fisherman's Wharf market nearby.

 One of the most popular attractions in San Francisco is the trip to Alcatraz Island and the visit to the legendary prison.
-It was operating from 1934 to 1963, and it hosted Al Capone, among other famous criminals.
-Now, it's such a popular tourist attraction that you should book your tickets ahead to make sure your date is available.
+It operated from 1934 to 1963, and it hosted Al Capone, among other famous criminals.
+Now, it's such a popular tourist attraction that you should book your tickets ahead to ensure your date is available.

 When you are on the island, make sure to get your audio guide - it's a source of valuable information about the history of the prison.
 It helps you better understand the purpose of the selected buildings.

 For us, it was fun to visit the ruins of the old Warden House, the gardens of Alcatraz, the recreation yard, and the seabird colonies (activity depends on the season).
 This prison is one in the world, and it is one of the musts.